Foundations of LE Audio: Broadcast Isochronous Streams

 Compared to wired transmissions, wireless transmissions are inherently less reliable.
 This is especially true in wireless broadcast topologies, where data is transmitted in one direction only, without any acknowledgment of receipt.

-BIS, being a broadcast topology, compensates for the lack of an acknowledgment scheme by providing a retransmission strategy.
+BIS, being a broadcast topology, compensates for the lack of an acknowledgment scheme by transmitting the same data multiple times.

-Additionally, to increase the system’s resilience to channel interference, every subevent is transmitted over a different RF frequency selected using the Channel Selection Algorithm #2.
+Additionally, to increase resilience to channel interference, every subevent is transmitted over a different RF frequency, selected using the Channel Selection Algorithm #2.

-The arrangement of the retransmissions in a BIS event is influenced by two key controller parameters, the Burst Number (BN), and Number of Subevents (NSE) and, along with a derived metric known as the Group Count (GC):
+The arrangement of the transmissions in a BIS event is influenced by two key Controller parameters, the Burst Number (BN), and Number of Subevents (NSE) and, along with a derived metric known as the Group Count (GC):

 • NSE parameter: It indicates the total number of subevents within a single BIS event.
 For example, an NSE value of 4 means there are four separate opportunities for transmitting a BIS Data PDU in that event.

 • GC parameter: The GC parameter is used to organize the subevents in a BIS event into groups based on the BN value.
-It’s calculated as NSE divided by BN (NSE/BN), ensuring each group has enough subevents for a complete burst.
+It is calculated as NSE divided by BN NSE/BN, ensuring each group has enough subevents for a complete burst.
 The groups are numbered from 0 to GC-1 and transmitted sequentially.
-Also, the NSE/BN ratio must always result in a whole integer.
-For instance, 2/1, 6/2, 6/3 and 4/2 are valid, while 3/2, 5/2, and 7/5 are invalid.

 To decide which groups do what, the group count parameter is used along with two other parameters: